Updated: Jul 05, 2023 By: Dessign Team

 Form refers to the shape and structure of the design elements, which can be geometric (such as circles, squares, or triangles) or organic (such as curvy and irregular shapes).
 The different forms used in a design can create patterns, contrast, or rhythm, while also guiding the viewer's eye through the composition.

 Line is a fundamental element of design that can be used to direct the viewer's eye, create boundaries, or provide structure.
-Lines can vary in thickness, style, or direction, and they can suggest movement, emotion, or unity in the overall design.
+Lines can vary in thickness, style, or direction, and they can suggest movement, emotion, or unity in the overall instructional design.

 In summary, graphic design is a compelling form of visual communication that combines art and communication principles.
 Designers use various elements, including text, graphics, color, form, and line, to create compelling visual content that effectively delivers a message.
 By mastering the fundamentals of graphic design, designers can create aesthetically engaging and clear designs, ensuring effective communication with their audience.